dHolmesPortfolio/dHolmesPortfolio/README.md

 Hi, I’m David 👋 a web developer focused on web accessibility.

 **Projects**

-  - **WordPress WCAG Theme Development & Mega Menu**
+##A WordPress Theme Project.##

-A WordPress Theme Project.
+  - **WordPress WCAG Theme Development & Mega Menu** - https://github.com/dHolmesPortfolio/HolmesPortfolio
 The theme was built from scratch with a strong focus on accessibility and performance, following WCAG 2.1 AA guidelines.
-The aim was to create a reusable base theme that could be adapted for future websites. https://github.com/dHolmesPortfolio/HolmesPortfolio
+The aim was to create a reusable base theme that could be adapted for future websites.